2 Days in Salzburg: Explore the Old Town and Have a Day Trip

 For a more romantic experience when crossing the Salzach River, consider taking the Marko-Feingold-Steg bridge, also known as the Makartsteg Bridge or Love Lock Bridge.

+This bridge is popular among couples who attach padlocks to its railings to commemorate their bond.
 As you cross the bridge, you’ll immediately understand why people do this, as you’ll be treated to a lovely view of Old Town Salzburg and Hohensalzburg Fortress.

 If you haven’t had breakfast by the time you reach Getreidegasse, there is a McDonald’s that opens at 7:00 am along Getreidegasse.